bplein/mastodon-docker-compose/README.md

 Finalize the database migrations, deploy search, and initialize your admin user:
 ```
-# finalize any database migration
+# Finalize any database migration
 docker-compose run --rm web rails db:migrate

 # Start everything
 docker-compose up -d

+# Initialize Elastic Search
+docker-compose run --rm web bin/tootctl search deploy --only=accounts

-# create the admin user.
+# Create the admin user.
 The password is shown, but this user can also use password recovery to log in.
 docker-compose run --rm web bin/tootctl account create "${ADMIN_USER}" --email="${ADMIN_EMAIL}" --confirmed --role=Owner --approve
-# Initialize Elastic Search
-docker-compose run --rm web bin/tootctl search deploy --only=accounts
 ```
 ## Access your site